Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Defense summaries, metrics and datasets

 \subsection{End-to-end image compression models}

-ComDefend\cite{jia2019comdefend} is a defense where image compression/reconstruction is done using convolutional autoencoders before classification.
+ComDefend~\cite{jia2019comdefend} is a defense where image compression/reconstruction is done using convolutional autoencoders before classification.
 ComDefend consists of two modules: a compression convolutional neural network (ComCNN) and a reconstruction convolutional neural network (RecCNN).
 The compression network transforms the input image into a compact representation by compressing the original 24 bit pixels into compact 12 bit representations.
 Gaussian noise is then added to the compact representation.
 Decompression is then done using the reconstruction network and the final output is fed to the classifier.
-In this defense retraining of the classifier on reconstructed input data is not required.
+In this defense, retraining of the classifier on reconstructed input data is not required.

+\textbf{Prior security studies:} White-box attacks such as FGSM, BIM and C$\&$W are run on ComDefend.
+They also vary their threat model between using the $l_{\infty}$ norm and $l_{2}$ norm to create white-box adversarial examples that have different constraints.
+No black-box attacks are ever presented for the defense.

 \textbf{Why we selected it:} Other autoencoder defenses have fared poorly~\cite{carlini2017magnet}.
 It is worth studying new autoencoder defenses to see if they work, or if they face the same vulnerabilities as older defense designs.
-Since this paper~\cite{jia2019comdefend} does not study black-box adversaries, our analysis also provides new insight on this defense.
+Since ComDefend~\cite{jia2019comdefend} does not study black-box adversaries, our analysis also provides new insight on this defense.